Node

 Response

-All request methods return a NodeResponse
+methods return a Python dictionary.
+All other request methods return a NodeResponse

-object.
+dataclass object.
 It looks like this:

 { "data": { "NODE_DCID": { "arcs": { "LABEL": { "nodes": [ ... ] } ... }, "properties": [ "VALUE", ], } } "nextToken": None }